munozcj/ISA444/README.md

 6. MAPE was unreliable for high-variance hotels — MAE and RMSE were used as primary metrics for those series

+## Forecast Plots

+### Best Model Comparison (one per package)
+Shows AutoARIMA_WithPred, LGBM, NBEATS, and TimesFM-2.5 vs actual demand for each hotel.

+### Full Model Comparison (all models)
+Shows all 12 models vs actual demand for each hotel.

 ## Outputs
 - 📁 [Evaluation CSVs](outputs/)
 - 📓 [Notebooks](notebooks/)